 "I am blessed with reasonably good skin (blessed as in I take birth control), but on the off occasion I do break out, I want it gone ASAP," she recently told The File.
 "This stuff is magic—it literally takes two nights to dry up any unpleasantries that might pop up on my face.
 I just dab it on at night with a Q-tip, and that's that.
 I just know it's a French skincare staple, and makes me feel fancy."

 Locating Hexomedine Transcutanée might be a breeze in Paris, but not every pharmacy stocks up on the miracle pimple cure stateside.
-The New London Pharmacy in New York City sells Hexomedine Transcutanée online, so you won't need to book that flight just yet, unless, of course, France is calling your name.
+The New London Pharmacy in New York City sells Hexomedine Transcutanée online for $27, so you won't need to book that flight just yet, unless, of course, France is calling your name.
 And who could say no to that?